Silhouette II Space Coupe

 Willie Newman, a renowned aluminum body many from New Zealand, worked for a few months on the car.
 He made great progress on the body and chassis while Jeff Williams at California Corvairs re-built the chromed engine and drivetrain.

 In December of 2008, the project took what was supposed to be a 2 week break so Carl could return to Kansas and Willie to New Zealand for holidays with family.
 The project was on target for completion by Spring 2009.
-Carl and Willie never returned, and a series of events unfolded that delayed the project for another 7 years.
+Carl and Willie never returned, and a series of events unfolded that delayed the project for another 8 1/2 years.
+The car remained with Carl's nephew, Rodger Green, in storage in Nebraska until Carl passed away in late 2015.

 Magazine Features and Appearances